alanng0000/Doc/Doc/Auto/a.md

 Auto can allow any network protocol.

-Any module can use allowed protocol to control Auto.
+Any mode can use allowed protocol to control Auto.
-Through Auto, module can do any effect.
+Through Auto, mode can do any effect.